joseph-arnstein/Angular-Meal-Tracker/README.md

-# review-project-3-21-to-3-25
+# Angular 2 Meal Tracker
-Using angular to build a meal tracking app
+Excercise using angular to build a meal tracking app

 #### _Code Review Week 2 of Epicodus Javascript_